Updated February 2024, by Kristina Johansen

 Dogs with medical conditions often don’t feel well and will not eat their food or may develop food aversion to a diet they’re currently eating.
 There’s no one-size-fits-all solution, but hopefully, the following tips and tricks can help encourage your dog to eat.

 If your dog has stopped eating entirely, please consult your vet.
-It is essential to find out the cause.

 - Do not attempt to force-feed your dog.